waiting-for-dev/devise-jwt/README.md

   add_index :whitelisted_jwts, :jti, unique: true
 end
 ```
 Important: You are encouraged to set a unique index in the jti column.
 This way we can be sure at the database level that there aren't two valid tokens with same jti at the same time.
 Definining `foreign_key: { on_delete: :cascade }, null: false` on `t.references :your_user_table` helps to keep referential integrity of your database.
-You can read more about referential integrity in this [blog post](https://robots.thoughtbot.com/referential-integrity-with-foreign-keys).

 And then, the model: